 An ancient tea from Yunnan, Pu-erh's earthy pleasures have a passionate group of followers.
+This particular version is a dark, savory cooked pu-erh and makes for a striking brew.
 Brigitte Harney is especially a fan.

 Click to view Mike's Tea Ratings

 Pu-erhs are the only truly ferment teas and they are made in the remote Yunnan Province (where the first tea plants were found).